amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/concurrency-multithreading-notes.md

 # Concurrency & Multi-threading

-## Defintition
+## Definition

 1. Concurrency - Machine or software application executing multiple tasks. <br/>
 2. Parallelism - Running task exactly at the same time.

 ## Process Vs. Thread
 Process
-- Represents an application or a program
+- Represents an application, or a program
 - Self contained execution environment
 - Adding new process is a costly business.
 - Switch between process (IPC)